 Our design teams also layer light sources to create interesting, appealing spaces.
 They combine different fixture aesthetics, light source qualities, distributions and intensities to create an encouraged mood.
 Layering light not only helps bring a space to life, it also brings versatility and flexibility.
 Mixing and matching multiple light sources means that the space one uses for work in the daytime can be transformed into an elegant space for entertaining, or into a cosy nook for reading or for quiet conversations in the evening.

 In every location and with every project, WeWork’s design teams treat members to a unique visual storytelling experience by using design, art and lighting.
 It’s a key part of what sets WeWork spaces apart from typical workplace environments.

 For the artists and designers who create these stimulating visuals, it’s meaningful to see our contributions impact members.
 For us as a company, it’s an important way to push boundaries and create work to elevate a space, making it one that’s inclusive and that evolves with the times.

 Claire Hamill is senior lighting manager at WeWork.
-She focuses on innovations, design, and standards, elevates member experience through lighting, and ensures spaces look and feel great.
-She has a background in interior architecture, art, and lighting design.
+She focuses on innovations, design and standards, elevates member experience through lighting, and ensures that spaces look and feel great.
+She has a background in interior architecture, art and lighting design.

 Loren Stuart is art and graphics manager at WeWork.
-She curates specialist artworks, collaborates with local artists, and oversees the art direction for individual buildings.
-Her background is in the art industry, from galleries to art fairs, and she specializes in photography.
+She curates specialist artworks, collaborates with local artists and oversees the art direction for individual buildings.
+Her background is in the art industry, from galleries to art fairs, and she specialises in photography.